 According to the FAR, if “satisfactory progress has not been made, the Contracting Officer may retain a maximum of 10% of the amount of the payment until satisfactory progress is achieved.”
 However, in practice, it is usually between 5-10% with a gradual reduction once certain milestones are reached.

 In a number of states, the retainage withheld is a percentage of the total contract price, not a percentage of each progress payment.
-(For example, if you’re working on a project with 10 progress payments and 5% retainage, and the 5% retainage is maxed out with the 6th payment, that means that no more retainage can be withheld for the final 4 payments, 7-10.)
+(For example, if you’re working on a project with 10 progress payments and 5% retainage, and the 5% is maxed out with the 6th payment, that means that no more money can be withheld for the final 4 payments, 7-10.)

 Retainage Is a Huge Financial Challenge, Especially for Subcontractors